I nearly quit!

 Believe in yourself ☺

-In the 6 years since then I’ve worked (mainly freelance) on projects internationally for brands including NASA, Nike, MTV, Facebook, Red Bull and Harvey Nichols, to name a few.
-I’m now a Product Designer at Behance (Adobe) in New York.
-I’ve come a long way… It could have been a very different story…
+Since then I’ve worked on projects internationally for brands including NASA, Nike, MTV, Facebook, Red Bull and Adobe, to name a few.
+I now live in New York City.
+Still very much a professional designer/developer.
+I’ve come a long way.
+It could have been a very different story!

 Thanks to Paul, the Digital Design Director in Cornwall who believed in me ☺